chris-short/devopsish.com/content/post/120/index.md

 [How to Help Your Team with Burnout When You’re Burned Out Yourself](https://hbr.org/2019/03/how-to-help-your-team-with-burnout-when-youre-burned-out-yourself) — I definitely nabbed a PDF of this for frequent reference.

-[Defining a Distinguished Engineer](https://blog.jessfraz.com/post/defining-a-distinguished-engineer/) — An amazing checklist of things I attempt to (and often fail at) doing every, single day.
+[Defining a Distinguished Engineer](https://blog.jessfraz.com/post/defining-a-distinguished-engineer/) — A fantastic checklist of things I attempt to (and often fail at) doing every, single day.

 [Meritocracy doesn't exist, and believing it does is bad for you](https://www.fastcompany.com/40510522/meritocracy-doesnt-exist-and-believing-it-does-is-bad-for-you) — "[I]n companies that explicitly held meritocracy as a core value, managers assigned greater rewards to male employees over female employees with identical performance evaluations.
 This preference disappeared where meritocracy was not explicitly adopted as a value."